kdeldycke/meta-package-manager/docs/usecase.md

 A recent
 [study shows that 70% of vulnerabilities lies in outdated libraries](https://developers.slashdot.org/story/20/05/23/2330244/open-source-security-report-finds-library-induced-flaws-in-70-of-applications).
-One of the key habits of security professionnals is to keep a system secure consist in having all software up to date.
+One of the key habits of security professionnals is to keep a system secure by keeping all software up to date.

-`mpm` helps you upgrade all packages from all managers of a system with
+`mpm` upgrade all packages from all managers with a one-liner CLI:
-one-liner:

 ```shell-session
 $ mpm upgrade --all